cms-opendata-workshop/workshop2021-lesson-virtualmachine/_episodes/04-validation.md

 ~~~
 {: .language-bash}

+> ## Work assignment
+>
+> This is a good moment to go to our [assignment form](https://forms.gle/DDboG1MCcSNRBRHFA) and answer some simple questions for this pre-exercise; you must sign in and <strong style="color: red;">click on the submit button</strong> in order to save your work.
+You can come back to edit the form at any time.
+{: .challenge}

 Create a working directory for the demo analyzer, change to that directory and create a *skeleton* for the analyzer:

 ~~~